-This is done on each merge to the master branch of the CloudBees platform for SDM front-end repository.
+This is done on each merge to the master branch of the CloudBees SDM front-end repository.
 The SonarQube quality profiles and gates have been tuned for each project to help separate the signal from the noise.

-The CloudBees platform for SDM service is hosted in a Virtual Private Cloud in Amazon Web Services (AWS) resources from one of Amazon’s data centers in the United States, currently in Amazon AWS Zone US-East-1.
+The CloudBees SDM service is hosted in a Virtual Private Cloud in Amazon Web Services (AWS) resources from one of Amazon’s data centers in the United States, currently in Amazon AWS Zone US-East-1.

 All information and requests are transmitted over HTTPS.
 Data in transit uses Transport Layer Security 1.2 (TLS1.2).
 Data is also encrypted at rest and in transit.
-All data is encrypted in transit between the end-user and the CloudBees platform for SDM; and between third-party systems, such as GitHub and Jira, and CloudBees platform for SDM.
+All data is encrypted in transit between the end-user and the CloudBees SDM; and between third-party systems, such as GitHub and Jira, and CloudBees SDM.